iAnjaneySingh/mle-portfolio/README.md

 becomes a failing test instead of an inflated Sharpe.
 Streaming/batch divergence becomes a non-zero exit code instead of a model that degrades in month three.

-## Suggested resume framing

-Bullets that lead with the engineering decision rather than the tool list — tools go in the skills section, judgment goes in the bullets:

 **Model serving platform**
 - Built a feature store whose version is a hash of its transform source code, so a changed feature lands in a new keyspace and the inference service rejects